DIFC & ADGM Compliance Remediation

 Our compliance remediation offering can help you to avoid regulatory action.

-The first stage of remediation is identifying any issues via your own internal compliance monitoring or from an independent review of your systems and controls.
+The first stage of compliance remediation is identifying any issues via your own internal compliance monitoring or from an independent review of your systems and controls.
 It is important to notify the regulator of swift remedial action, you can also notify them of the solution you propose and the steps you are currently taking to remedy it.

-Key areas for compliance remediation include:
+Key areas for DIFC and ADGM compliance risk remediation that we can assist with include:

 - client file review – a key area of our AML offering, we review onboarding processes, client classification, client agreements and retention of records, as many regulatory actions focus on AML deficiencies

-- policies and procedures review – we will review your organisation’s current policies and procedures proposing changes where relevant
+- policies and procedures review – we will review your organisation’s current policies and procedures proposing changes where relevant while ensuring that those changes work for you and your team.

 Sound and timely responses to enforcement action are vital to reduce any regulatory sanctions and to manage any reputational risk.
 Any enforcement action which is published has the opportunity to acknowledge your response to the situation and could impact the level of fine or severity of the regulatory action taken against you.